BIP39 Recovery Tool

 • 4GB RAM minimum

-• Administrator rights for raw disk scanning (file scanning does not require
+• Administrator rights for raw disk scanning (file scanning does not require this)

 • No external dependencies – Qt runtime is bundled